marco262/my_wiki/data/waterdeep/gm_notes/false-hydra.md

 Any PCs who save against the False Hydra's song see the world as it is: puddles of blood in the streets, holes in the road, broken windows and doors all over.
 And in a nearby window, a ghostly white lipless face, its eyes empty black voids, is fogging up the window with its breath.
 When it sees someone looking at it, it pulls back from the window on a serpentine neck.

 If the PCs follow the monster, it will lead them either into a cellar or the tree trunk in the middle of town, where it has hollowed out the middle into a tunnel leading down underground.
 In either case, there's remnants of mutilated corpses on the passage into the False Hydra's lair.
 In the lair itself, the False Hydra's heads writhe defensively around its white, misshapen lump of a body, screaming its song at the PCs ineffectually.
-All around it are bones and gore of the people its eaten, easily double the amount of people the PCs have seen around the town.
+All around it are bones and gore of the people it's eaten, easily double the amount of people the PCs have seen around the town.

 [Image of a False Hydra](^dragon_heist/false hydra.jpg)